GauravChinavle/trading-app/README.md

-# Tading App using Fastify & Sheets API
+# Trading App using Fastify & Sheets API

 ### Description
 This is Trading App built using Fastify & Google Sheets API.
 - This project is not final yet.
-Can be improvized.
+Can be improvised.

 ### How to use ?